divado/ITS_FHCAMPUS/Semester_2/Security_Lab/uebung1_2/README.md

 Passwort: fhcampus6

 Then we are waiting for the initialization.
-After that step we should be able to start our first scannings.
+After that step we should be able to start our first scan.
 ![](screenshots/screen14.jpeg)